EChristian74/Basic-C-Sharp-Projects/README.md

 - Ask the user to input two numbers, one at a time.
 Let them know they need not enter anything for the second number.
 - Call the method in the class, passing in the one or two numbers entered.
 - Try various combinations of numbers on the code, including having no second number.
+- Add comments to each line or block of your code to explain what it does exactly, so that another developer could read and understand your code.

+CLASS SUBMISSION ASSIGNMENT:
+* Create a class.
+In that class, create a void method that outputs an integer.
+Have the method divide the data passed to it by 2.
+* In the Main() method, instantiate that class.
+* Have the user enter a number.
+Call the method on that number.
+Display the output to the screen.
+It should be the entered number, divided by two.
+* Create a method with output parameters.
+* Overload a method.
+* Declare a class to be static.
 * Add comments to each line or block of your code to explain what it does exactly, so that another developer could read and understand your code.
+* Submitted 11/5/2021